vorsocom/mugen/README.md

 ### API

-muGen is built on [Quart](https://palletsprojects.com/projects/quart), a Python web framework that supports asynchronous programming.
-This means you can leverage all of Quart's API-building functionality in muGen.
-The registration of the core API blueprint is delayed until extensions have been registered, allowing extensions to define custom endpoints or add routes to the core API.
+muGen runs on the same asyncio event loop as [Quart](https://palletsprojects.com/projects/quart), a Python web framework that supports asynchronous programming.
+This allows muGen to coexist with Quart and leverage its API-building functionality without being entirely dependent on it.
+The registration of the core API blueprint is delayed until extensions have been registered, enabling extensions to define custom endpoints or add routes to the core API seamlessly.

 ### Extensions